SM 32x450 [2xM8] / N42 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – find application in HDD drives, electric motors, medical equipment or various technologically advanced devices.
+- Significant importance in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: